maolro/raldamain/en/rules/ranks/Bloodlines/plantilla de aire.md

 ## Rank VI

-Increases your SAB by 1.
+Increases your WIS by 1.

 <u>Elemental form:</u> As a full turn action, you surround yourself with a powerful gale which gives you the appearance of a gigantic air elemental.
 While in elemental form you are constantly surrounded by a Wall of wind and the strength of the winds in a 20-foot area centered on you increases by 2 (maximum 5).
 Your elemental attacks receive one Advantage die for each level of strength the winds have (does not stack with Awaken the Storm if you have that ability).
 Each turn you maintain elemental form you suffer 1 Vitality damage and lose the Elemental Connection ability.
 The elemental form fades if you lose concentration or are incapacitated.